dwiegreffe/mdsrv-web/faq.md

         </video>
     </figure>
 </center>

+<a name="tr-large"></a>
+## My trajectory is too large to be displayed and the viewer crashed.

+To share large trajectories, you either need to set up your own server:
+See FAQs
+- "How do I install a MDsrv server on my machine"
+- "How do I add a trajectory to my own MDsrv server?"
+- "How do I stream a trajectory from the MDsrv server?"

+Or you can upload the trajectory to our server, so you can stream it frame by frame.
+See FAQ: [How can I upload my trajectory to MDsrv?](#upload-tr)

 <a name="install"></a>
 ## How do I install a MDsrv server on my machine (Setting up your own server and viewer)?